kedro-org/kedro/docs/source/starters/new_project_tools.md

 ```

 ### Tools
-You are then asked select which tools to include.
+You are then asked to select which tools to include.
 Choose from the list using comma separated values `(1,2,4)`, a range of values `(3-5)`, or the key words `all` or `none`.
 Skipping the prompt by entering no value will result in the default selection of `none`.
 Further information about each of the tools is described below in [Kedro tools](#kedro-tools).

 | ![](../meta/images/kedro-new-tools-prompt.png)|